About the North Dakota Brain Injury Network

 NDBIN staff can provide personalized assistance in finding support groups, referrals to pre-employment training, and help identifying and accessing appropriate benefits and programs.
 Eligible individuals must be a legal resident of North Dakota and have experienced a brain injury.

 Since 2013, NDBIN has been working throughout North Dakota toward raising awareness of brain injury prevention.
 NDBIN staff provide information through outreach and education, referral services, peer support, and more.
-The annual Mind Matters Conference on Brain Injury, facilitated by NDBIN, provides a forum for brain injury survivors, family members, expert speakers, and healthcare providers to discuss brain injury services and share best practices.
+The annual Mind Matters Conference, facilitated by NDBIN, provides a forum for brain injury survivors, family members, expert speakers, and healthcare providers to discuss brain injury services and share best practices.